NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/tutorial.md

 More information on how to export is available [here](./export&import/export.md).
 More information on how to import is available [here](./export&import/import.md).

+## Interface with external tools

+FRET provides an interface for working with the PLCVerif.
+FRET can read in PLCVerif requirement, process the requirement with FRET's semantic engine and save resulting formulizations in PLCVerif compatible format.

+More information on the FRET and PLCVerif integration is available [here](./external/ext_plcverif.md).

 [Back to FRET home page](../userManual.md)